ssp21/ssp21-spec/ssp21.md

 only provide authentication, and Authenticated Encryption with Associated Data (AEAD) algorithms that encrypt the payload and additionally authenticate both the payload and associated data in the message.

+**Note:** Empty session messages are explicitly disallowed.
+Even authenticated empty messages should be treated and logged as an error, and never passed to user layer.

 #### MAC Modes

 <!-- There's some kind of weird formatting issue going on here with PDF -->